Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 $grid-row-columns: 6 !default;
 ```

-Note that OUDS Web does not use a single value for grid gutters through `$grid-gutter-width` but a map of values, like explained in [Grid tiers](#grid-tiers).
-This defines different gutter widths for each breakpoint.
-See [Sass variables](#sass-variables) for current values.

 ### Grid tiers

 Moving beyond the columns themselves, you may also customize the number of grid tiers.
 If you wanted just four grid tiers, you'd update the `$grid-breakpoints` and `$container-max-widths` to something like this: